elasmojs/rooster/README.md

 Just copy Gale executable to your web root folder and run!

 ### default mode
+- Install folder
   - Your web root folder
+    - gale (default app)
+      - box (sandbox folder)
       - index.html
-  - gale.exe
+  - gale (executable)

 ### with customized configuration
+- Install folder
   - Your web root folder
+    - gale (default app)
+      - box (sandbox folder)
       - index.html
-- gale.exe
+  - gale (executable)
   - gale.cfg

 ## Custom Configuration
 Adding a gale.cfg file in the same folder as the gale.exe file can be used to modify the following properties